Intercultural Mission

 As a result, what it means to be a Christ-centred, outward-facing community of believers that welcomes everyone, is central to our mission in the city.

-This summer a resource written by two national intercultural thinkers, Harvey Kwiyani and Nigel Rooms, will be launched.
-It is called "Two-Way Street" and aims to help every church that takes part to become more intercultural.
+Church of England Birmingham have developed a resource with two national intercultural thinkers, Harvey Kwiyani and Nigel Rooms.
+It is called "Two-Way Street" and aims to help every church that takes part to become more intentionally intercultural.

 As Christians we look to be the most joyfully diverse and just communities on the planet.
 This requires culture change.
 This resource aims for that to happen, as does our training in Unconcious Bias & Inclusion through the Pathways training resource.

-If you have any questions, please email Guy Donegan-Cross
+If you would like to know more, please email Guy Donegan-Cross

 Privacy Notice | Powered by Church Edit